osawa-naotaka/unisearch/example/next/01.basic/README.md

-# StaticSeek Example (Next.js)
+# StaticSeek Basic Example (Next.js)

-A working demo of this implementation is available at [staticseek-next.pages.dev](https://staticseek-next.pages.dev/).
+A working demo of this implementation is available at [staticseek-next-basic.pages.dev](https://staticseek-next-basic.pages.dev/).

 ## Getting Started